 Ulcerative colitis is a disease common among non-smokers and ex-smokers, and research reveals that it’s the anti-inflammatory properties of nicotine that helps protects smokers from this condition.

 Ulcerative colitis is a chronic inflammatory bowel disease affecting the gut lining.
-In clinical studies where nicotine was given to patients with ulcerative colitis, significant improvements in the condition were observed.
+In clinical studies, patients with ulcerative colitis, showed significant improvements.

 Dopamine plays specific roles in the human brain, regulating reward-seeking behaviors like drug addiction, gambling, and, most importantly, movement (as in Parkinson’s disease).
-For example, the nicotine molecule has been shown to regulate the dopamine neurotransmitter responsible for preventing Parkinson’s disease.
+For example, the nicotine molecule regulates the dopamine neurotransmitter responsible for preventing Parkinson’s disease.

 Research reveals that nicotine has the potential to protect against ongoing degeneration by slowing or halting the neuronal damage that comes from Parkinson’s disease.